javastraat/WioTermial/MQTT-Json-Viewer/services/README.md

 <center>
   <br>
   Logfile monitor:<br>
-  Monitor MMDVMHost logfile and mqtt send callsign<br>
+  Monitor MMDVMHost logfile and publish callsign into mqtt.<br>
 <br>
   MQTTBridge:<br>
-  Subscribe to callsign mqtt feed and wait for message.
-Search database for info and publish Json into mqtt.<br>
+  Subscribe to callsign mqtt feed and wait for message.<br>
+  Search database for user info and publish Json into mqtt.<br>